vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
 > 1. "Dream big and dare to fail." - Norman Vaughan

-Certainly!
-I'll review the previous themes, remove duplicates, and add more categories and quotes.
-Here's the updated list with additional categories and quotes:

 ## Self-Belief and Confidence - V

 > 1. "Believe you can and you're halfway there." - Theodore Roosevelt